4aiman/StHAAM/readme.md

 So far it's capable of:
 - Displaying the World Map (including your current location)
 - Displaying current party members' current and max HP/MP
+- Adjusting window and frame colors based of your ing-game settings (needs customization window to be opened at least once per session)
 - Properly reading your character's name
 - Mapping dungeons with distinct colors for various floor and ceiling elevation levels
 - Mapping cities (something the game doesn't do for you)